NVlabs/FPSci/target/data-files/experimentConfigReadme.md

 * `targetHealthColors` sets the max/min health colors for the target as an array of [`max color`, `min color`] as `Color3`s, if you do not want the target to change color as its health drops, set these values both to the same color
 * `dummyTargetColor` sets the color of the "dummy" targets spawned between trials
 * `dummyTargetSize` set the size of the "dummy" targets spawned between trials
+* `explosionSound` sets the sound to play when a target is destroyed
+* `explosionSoundVol` sets the volume of the explosion sound to play

 ```
 "targetHealthColors": [                     // Array of two colors to interpolate between for health